PulseLane/PP-Helper/README.md

 * Average of Top N

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This method takes the top N accuracies in the given star range, where N can be defined in the settings, and averages your accuracy to determine the star accuracy
+  * This method takes the top N accuracies in the given star range, where N can be defined in the settings, and averages your accuracy to determine the star accuracy

 * Average of All

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This method averages your accuracy across all finished maps in the given star range to determine the star accuracy
+  * This method averages your accuracy across all finished maps in the given star range to determine the star accuracy

 * Max

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This method takes your highest accuracy in the given star range and uses that to determine the star accuracy
+  * This method takes your highest accuracy in the given star range and uses that to determine the star accuracy

 # UserData
 There are 3 json files used by this mod, located in UserData\PP Helper.
 There is also a "PP Helper.ini" file in \UserData\ that stores your settings

 * AverageStarAcc.json

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This file is automatically formatted, and is set up with the star range as defined above.
+  * This file is automatically formatted, and is set up with the star range as defined above.
 Feel free to edit this file to customize your star accuracies manually, though be aware that things may break if you don't follow the format correctly.
 I may add an in-game way to edit this in the future.

 * ProfileData.json

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This file stores your scoresaber profile data (and updates automatically as you complete songs with the mod installed!).
+  * This file stores your scoresaber profile data (and updates automatically as you complete songs with the mod installed!).
 You should never have a reason to edit this file.
 If your profile is out-of-sync, use the in-game button under the "Mods" tab to refresh your data.

 * SongSpecificAcc.json

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This file stores your song-specific accuracy overrides.
+  * This file stores your song-specific accuracy overrides.
 All editing can be done in-game so there should be no reason to edit this file.